 \textbf{Dataset.} GLUE (General Language Understanding Evaluation)~\cite{DBLP:conf/iclr/WangSMHLB19} is a collection of natural language processing tasks designed to evaluate the performance of language models.
 It consists of diverse tasks that cover a wide range of language understanding capabilities, including reading comprehension, classification, and natural language inference. \\

 \textbf{Result.} The experimental results of our proposed OMoE optimizer on the GLUE dataset are presented in Table~\ref{tab:pretrain_result}, where we compare its performance with the AdamW optimizer.
 The results show that our OMoE optimizer outperforms the baseline on 7 out of 8 datasets, achieving an average score of 83.30 on BERT, 83.86 on RoBERTa, and 83.58 on ALBERT.
 In contrast to the AdamW optimizer, our OMoE optimizer effectively enlarges the diversity among experts, leading to an improvement of 0.62, 0.9, and 0.66 for the three models, respectively.
 However, we surprisingly observe degradation in performance for some low-resource tasks such as MPRC and CoLA.
 Upon analysis, we found that these tasks are particularly challenging for the experts in MoE to extract useful knowledge.
 Therefore, the OMoE optimizer cannot accurately identify the input subspace and hence cannot guarantee improvement for these tasks.
-Overall, our results demonstrate that our proposed OMoE optimizer is effective in improving the performance of MoE models, but further investigation is needed for improving performance on challenging low-resource tasks.

 \textbf{Similarity over Experts.} As MoE-based Transformers are relatively new and there are limited publicly available pre-trained models, there is currently no standardized evaluation method for assessing the similarity over experts.